arvidn/libtorrent/docs/features.rst

 disk management
 ---------------

-* can use multipled disk I/O threads to not have the disk block network or client interaction.
+* can use multiple disk I/O threads to not have the disk block network or client interaction.
 * supports verifying the SHA-1 hash of pieces in multiple threads, to take advantage of multi core machines.